rrichardsonindy/JavaScript-301-ReactFundamentals-Gitbook/README.md

 # Introduction

 Think of this as your guidebook to React.
-We'll start by covering the basics of reacts, moving into apps to help you reinforce important topics, finish up on your main project, and also include tons of helpful resources for you to continue learning.
+We'll start by covering the basics of React, moving into apps to help you reinforce important topics, finish up on your main project, and also include tons of helpful resources for you to continue learning.

 ### To Start Gitbook: